3DCdsc/Intro_to_JS_Workshop/README.md

 - Prepared by: [Wee Ping](https://github.com/GrimmWeeper)
 - [Lesson materials](./Lesson_0/0-BasicIntroduction.md) *Highly recommended for people with zero web programming knowledge*

-Working in notepad is fine also, but there are a lot of helpful extensions on these platforms

 1 - *Understanding Web Dev*
 - Instructor: [Caleb Foo](https://github.com/kaypohleb)
 - Live on Twitch